eslint/eslint/docs/developer-guide/working-with-rules.md

     // report problem for function if last code path segment is reachable }

-module.exports = function(context) {
+module.exports = {
+    meta: { ... },
+    create: function(context) {
         // declare the state of the rule return {
             ReturnStatement: function(node) {
                 // at a ReturnStatement node while going down },
             // at a function expression node while going up:
             "FunctionExpression:exit": checkLastSegment,
             "ArrowFunctionExpression:exit": checkLastSegment,
             onCodePathStart: function (codePath, node) {
                 // at the start of analyzing a code path },
             onCodePathEnd: function(codePath, node) {
-            // at the end of analyzing a code path
+                // at the end of analyzing a code path }
+        };
     }
-    };
 };
 ```